grid-line

 Market Size

-A quick Google Search usually surfaces a market report from Globe Newswire or Grand View Research with market size and growth trend data.
-This can help you analyze a market's maturity and general growth trend.
+If you Google the trend's keyword combined with the words "market report," you can usually find a market report from Globe Newswire or Grand View Research that shows its market size and growth trend data.
+This data can help you analyze a market's maturity and estimate its future growth trend.

 Traffic Trends

-If you used Exploding Topics to identify market trends, you already have traffic trend data.
-Otherwise, search the trend in Google Trends and view its search volume trend.
+If you used Exploding Topics to identify market trends, you already have search volume trend data.
+Otherwise, search the trend in Google Trends or Trends Search (an Exploding Topics feature) and view its search volume trend.

 Funding Trends